fnproject/flow/docs/API.md

 Content-Type: application/java-serialized-object
 FnProject-DatumType: blob
 ```
-The _error_ type is always of type _text/plain_ and uses the body for its error message.
+The _error_ type sets the additional header `Fnproject-Errortype` to designate the class of error and has no body.

 The _empty_ datum type is used to signify a null/void type and has no body.